Shash1122/CampusEvents/README.md

-# Campus Event Management Platform - Prototype
+# Campus Event Management Platform

 This is a Django-based Campus Event Management Platform.
 It provides an **admin portal** to manage events and a backend API for **student registrations, attendance, and feedback**.
 It also includes reporting endpoints to analyze event popularity and student participation.